bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 Architectures
 -------------

-To initialize a neural network architecture for object detection, class :class:`justdeepit.models.OD <justdeepit.models.OD>` with the corresponding arguments can be used.
+A neural network architecture for object detection can be initialized with class :class:`justdeepit.models.OD <justdeepit.models.OD>`.
-For example, to initialize a Faster R-CNN architecture with random initial weight, MMDetection (``mmdetection``) or Detectron2 (``detectron2``) can be used as the backend for building the model architecture.
+For example, Faster R-CNN can be initialized by executing the following code.
-Currently, MMDetection supports more architectures (i.e., Faster R-CNN, SSD, RetinaNet, FCOS, and YOLOv3) than Detectron2 (i.e., Faster R-CNN and RetinaNet), but the latter supports training with both CPUs and GPUs.

 .. code-block:: py